The 90% CI-floor: the uncertainty figure Rankquant publishes

 How does CI-floor width change with N?+

-Does the CI-floor penalize new products too harshly?+
+Does this penalize new products too harshly?+

 ← Degrees of freedom · Next: Inter-rater reliability →